sofieaasheim/supervised-learning-project/README.md

 ## The Code

-You will find the code for the model and the experiments used in the project in the folder `test`.
+You will find the code for the model and the experiments used in the project in the folder `tests`.
 Here there are six files:

 - `multiple_regression.py`: The multiple regression model is made in the function `multiple_regression(df_regr, parameter_list)`.
 This function takes a data frame and a list of parameter names as arguments.
 First, it splits the data in training and testing sets, then performs a multiple regression as well as  plotting the predicted life expectancy and the responses.
 This function is imported to and used in some of the other files in the project.